Emotional abuse is the poor relation. Hypnotherapy could help to put it right

 Emotional abuse and neglect, however, is less often noticed.
 It is, in fact, hardly even appreciated as being abuse.
 People are more likely to shrug it off with a ‘that’s how things were back then’ or something similar.
 My clients will do the same thing.
 They simply tell themselves that they ‘should be over it by now’ in a way which would seem positively callous if they were talking of somebody else who had been abused sexually.

 Let’s begin with a mantra: ‘abuse is abuse is abuse.’
 Say it again!
 If you were a victim of emotional abuse then you went through something which no child should have had to endure.
+It will have done significant damage to your sense of self, your self-esteem and your ability to process feelings in a healthy manner.

 If you’re unsure of what the term means then please click on this page here.